devxb/Jvault/README.md

 -_A brief introduction to the example code_
 The Wheel class used in the example is an internal API.
 If the Wheel class is used outside, it is judged that it will adversely affect the evolution of the API, _(The more people use an API, the harder it is to evolve.)_ so it should not be used outside the project.
 On the other hand, the Car class used in the example is an API.
 The Car class is intended to be used as an API for users, and all users should use the Car class to communicate with our project.

+Also, you can find the complete car example code [here](https://github.com/devxb/Jvault/tree/main/Jvault/src/test/java/usecase/car).

 <br>